BBoutet1/employee-directory/README.md

 ## Usage

-The user is presented with a table containing all the employees from the directory.
-While the user is typing inside the `search input` field, the employees table is filtered and updated in real time to contain  only employees that include the typed `search input` string in their first names initially.
-The user can change the filter type, from `first name` to `last name`, `role` or `department`, then the `search input` is mached within the column correstponding to the selected filter tye to print the filtered table.
+* When the page loads, the user is presented with a table containing all the employees from the directory.
+* When the user is typing a `search input`, the employees table is filtered and updated in real time printing only employees that the information in the filtered column includes the string typed string.
+* The user can change the filter type (column to filter), from `first name` to `last name`, `role` or `department`, then the `search input`.
+* When the user click on the sort down arrows, the table is sorted based on the clicked column.

 ## License